samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Either warm-Up 300m Easy, RPE4; 1800m Easy-Moderate, RPE6; Cool-Down 300m
+> Either Warm-Up 300m Easy, RPE4 1800m Easy-Moderate, RPE6 Cool-Down 300m Easy,
-> easy, RPE4 OR compete in a B-priority practice race.
+> RPE4 OR compete in a B-priority practice race.

+#### Workout 3
+* **Name**: Sprint Triathlon OR Threshold Ride + Tempo Run (Brick)
+* **Duration**: 1 day and 6 hours

+**Description**:

+> If you aren't racing today, do this 90-minute bike workout, in the midst of
+> which you'll sustain 75 minutes of effort between 90-95% FTP which will be
+> very close to the effort you'll try to hold during your race-day bike leg.
+> Then, you'll dismount and transition quickly into your running gear right
+> before you take off on a fairly short 30-minute run at a Moderate-Hard, RPE8
+> pace and get as close to race pace as possible as quickly as possible.